mwiater/agon/README.md

 - If `multimodel` is `true`, the assignment view appears.
 Map hosts to columns, confirm your selections, and converse with multiple models concurrently.

 ### Model Management Commands
-Manage the models across your hosts with dedicated subcommands:
+Manage the models across your hosts with dedicated subcommands as defined in your config.
+Each host can have different models that serve as a source of truth.
+Running these commands will configure your hosts by pulling, deleting, syncing, and listing the models on each host.

 - List models available on the configured hosts:
   ```bash